gpayments/gp-3ds-requestor-demo/README.md

 ## Release notes

+### Version 2.5 (compatible with ActiveServer v2.0.7)
+* Added browser info collection tab
+    * **Use RBC**, 3DS Requestor Browser Info Collection option to set `skipAutoBrowserInfoCollect=true`
+    * Input for collected info
+* Added new demo code for browser info collection for Java and PHP, in `BrowserInfoController`
+* Updated the main controller for Go and C#

 ### Version 2.4 (compatible with ActiveServer v2.0.6)
 * Exclude empty fields in 3DS1 auth form
 * Auto convert purchaseAmount to minor units without decimal